bhoffman0/CSAwesome2/_sources/Unit4-Iteration/Exercises.rst

    :answer_c: 8
    :correct: a
    :feedback_a: This loop starts with x = 2 and continues while it is less than 8 so 8 - 2 = 6.
-   :feedback_b: This would be true if the loop ended when x was 9 instead of 8 (x <= 8).
+   :feedback_b: This would be true if the loop ended when x was 9 instead of 8 (x &lt;= 8).
    :feedback_c: This would be true if the loop started with x = 0.

    How many times does the following method print a ``*``?